 It should be noted that the resulting cost estimates must be used with caution, and serve as an indication only.
-More accurate estimates can be prepared after completion of Activity D (standardized design), including an inspection of the local situation.
+More accurate estimates can be prepared after completion of relative designs, including an inspection of the local situation.
 Specific local circumstances may have a significant impact on the total cost of building a reception and treatment facility.
 Examples are:

-- Costs of power supply to the facility may be significantly affected by the location where the facility will be built. - The same applies to costs for sewers, access roads, and so forth.
+- Costs of power supply to the facility may be significantly affected by the location where the facility will be built; - The same applies to costs for sewers, access roads, and so forth.

-Order of Investment [x € 1,000] Ρ lant Module A Module B Module C Total I Reception Tank 70 m Flow Capacity 10 m /h 1,100 250 150 1,500 11 Reception Tank 150 m Flow Capacity 20 m /h 1,400 250 150 1,800 Reception Tank 500 m Flow Capacity 50 m /h 1,700 350 500 2,550
+Order of Invest Plant Module A Module B Module C Total I Reception Tank 70 m Flow Capacity 10 m /h 1,100 250 150 1,500 П Reception Tank 150 m Flow Capacity 20 m /h 1,400 250 150 1,800 111 Reception Tank 500 m Flow Capacity 50 m /h 1,700 350 500 2,550